minio/docs/source/reference/minio-mc.rst

    security best practices for your operating system for inputting sensitive information on the command line.

-Use the :mc-cmd:`mc alias set` command to add an Amazon S3-compatible service to the :mc-cmd:`mc` :ref:`configuration <mc-configuration>`.
+Use the :mc:`mc alias set` command to add an Amazon S3-compatible service to the :mc-cmd:`mc` :ref:`configuration <mc-configuration>`.

 .. code-block:: shell